noahehall/theBookOfNoah/mobile_web_apps/_javascript_syntax.md

     ```
 ## object
   - obj.prototype.__proto__: The __proto__ property of Object.prototype is an accessor property (a getter function and a setter function) that exposes the internal [[Prototype]] (either an object or null) of the object through which it is accessed.
+  - Object.setPrototypeOf(obj, prototype);  sets the prototype (i.e., the internal [[Prototype]] property) of a specified object to another object or null.
+    ```s
+      var dict = Object.setPrototypeOf({}, null);
+    ```
+  - Object.assign(target, ...sources): used to copy the values of all enumerable own properties from one or more source objects to a target object.
+It will return the target object.  only copies enumerable and own properties from a source object to a target object.
+It uses [[Get]] on the source and [[Set]] on the target, so it will invoke getters and setters.
+  - Object.getOwnPropertySymbols() method returns an array of all symbol properties found directly upon a given object.

 ## map
   - new Map([iterable]): The Map object holds key-value pairs.
 Any value (both objects and primitive values) may be used as either a key or a value.